UmassJin/Leetcode/Design/OS_concepts/os_basic.md

 #### Spinlock
 * The main disadvantage of the implementation given here is that it requires busy waiting.
 While a process is in its critical section, any other process that tries to enter its critical section must loop continuously in the call to acquire().
 In fact, this type of mutex lock is also called a spinlock because the process “spins” while waiting for the lock to become available.
 * Spinlocks do have an advantage, however, in that no context switch is required when a process must wait on a lock, and a context switch may take considerable time.
 Thus, when locks are expected to be held for short times, spinlocks are useful.
 They are often employed on multiprocessor systems where one thread can “spin” on one processor while another thread performs its critical section on another processor.
+* 好处，当credical section 比较短，适合spinlock, 因为 no conext switch is required.

 #### [Semaphores](http://en.wikipedia.org/wiki/Semaphore_%28programming%29)
 ##### Two types